Bioconductor/bioconductor.org/README.md

 Currently the redirects are defined using Apache's mod_rewrite in a top-level `.htaccess` file.
-This has the advantage of allowing easy revision of the rewrite rules via svn that are picked up by Apache on site update.
+This has the advantage of allowing easy revision of the rewrite rules via git that are picked up by Apache on site update.
 The downside is that using .htaccess files is suboptimal in terms of performance.
 So before the site is launched, consider the following changes: